biocodellc/biscicol-server/README.md

 '
 ```

-# Example of fetching a large number of records using es2csv
+# Fetch a large number of records using es2csv

 es2csv (https://github.com/taraslayshchuk/es2csv) is a useful tool writtin in python for fetching
 records from ES.  es2csv implements ES scrolling (https://www.elastic.co/guide/en/elasticsearch/reference/current/search-request-scroll.html#scroll-scan)
 for working with large results sets.
+The following tells the script to use a scrolling size of 10,000 records,
+write output to database.csv and read the query from file.json using raw format, and using all available indices:
 ```
-es2csv -u http://www.dev.plantphenology.org:80/api -i _all -r -q @'file2.json'  -o database.csv
+es2csv -u http://www.dev.plantphenology.org:80/api -i _all -r -q @'file.json'  -s 10000 -o database.csv
 ```

-In the above example, file.json can be something like the following, fetching all Quercus with senescing true leaves present:
+Here is a sample input file (file.json)

 ```
 {